 Alexander Proudlock was born in Newcastle Upon-Tyne in 1992.
 He studied his degree in Composition and Performance with Dr. David Horne in Manchester at the Royal Northern College of Music, before completing a master's in Composition at the Royal Academy of Music in London under the Tony Award® winning orchestrator Christopher Austin.

-Proudlock's music has been included in events and festivals such as BBC Radio 3's New Choral Music, in which his work 'Dirge of December' for choir was broadcast from St. Paul's Church, London, his work 'Candlelight Whispers' was premiered at the Northern Chords Festival and performed by acclaimed cellist Jonathan Bloxham.
-In addition, his music has been performed by members of the BBC Symphony Orchestra, the BBC Singers, CHROMA, the Liverpool Philharmonic Orchestra, and the Manchester Chamber Orchestra.
-Alexander is set to record a new piece 'Trailblazer' with the Budapest Symphony Orchestra, which has bee commissioned especially by the Sunday for Sammy Trust.
+His music has been included in events and festivals such as BBC Radio 3's New Choral Music, in which his work Dirge of December for choir was broadcast from St. Paul's Church, London, his work Candlelight Whispers was premiered at the Northern Chords Festival and performed by acclaimed cellist Jonathan Bloxham.
+In addition, his music has been performed by members of the BBC Symphony Orchestra, the BBC Singers, the Manchester Chamber Orchestra and the Northern Film Orchestra.

 Please refer to alternative versions of the above biography to BMC Profile.